keithrbennett/rexe/README.md

 Using the clipboard in manual operations is handy, but using it in automated scripts is a very bad idea, since there is only one clipboard per user session.
-If you use the clipboard in an automated script you risk an error situation if its content is changed by others, or, conversely, you could mess up another task when you change the content of the clipboard.
+If you use the clipboard in an automated script you risk an error situation if its content is changed by another process, or, conversely, you could mess up another process when you change the content of the clipboard.

 ### Multiline Ruby Commands